 10310 Music-An exhibit that shows learning about musical performance, composition and arrangements, instruments, musical styles or history.
 10320 Photography-An exhibit, either photo(s) or an educational display, that shows learning about photography from choosing a camera to modifying your photo.
 Still photos only, not video.

-Phoography Special Rules:
+Photography Special Rules:

-- 1. Photographs may be either black and white or color.
+- Photographs may be either black and white or color.
 They may be processed from negatives, slides, or digital cameras and computer manipulation programs.
 Photographs must have been taken since your county fair of the previous year. - NEW: Photographs should be a minimum of 5" x 7".
 Finished size (including mounting/matting) of photographs should not exceed 11"x14".
 Exception: Panoramic photo must not exceed 24" in length. - All photographs must be printed on photographic paper.
 Photos printed on canvas, fabric, ceramic, etc. will only be accepted as part of an educational display that shows learning about photography printing techniques, display, merchandising, etc. - 4.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
 Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally. - 4-Hers are responsible for design decisions such as border, color and size.
 Framed photographs (including floating frames) will not be judged. - 6.
 New: Photos MUST be mounted or matted. - 7.
 A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
 Photographs must be mounted together in story order or sequence.
-Finished size of individual photographs in a series should not exceed 6"x8". - 8.
-Digitally altered photos should include a copy of the photo before changes. - 9.
-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 10.
+Finished size of individual photographs in a series should not exceed 6"x8". - Digitally altered photos should include a copy of the photo before changes. - Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 10.
 Photographs depicting unsafe practices or illegal activities will not be displayed. - 11.
-4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 10325 Digital Photography Exhibit A photo or series of photos submitted electronically, not printed.
-Photos in this class will be submitted, viewed, evaluated, and displayed electronically.
+4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 10340 Creative Photography A single photograph or photographic image that has been created with an alternative photographic process, or a photograph that was creatively edited or modified beyond reality in a creative, imaginative and experimental way to make it more interesting and visually engaging.
+Could be a composite of multiple overlapped photographs.